Zero-JS Runtime Theme Switching with CSS Variables: Architecture & CI Validation

 2. Validate Computed Styles: Extract resolved CSS variable values using window.getComputedStyle() and assert against expected token maps to catch regression drift.

 3. Audit Cascade Specificity: Verify that utility frameworks or third-party stylesheets do not override design system tokens.
-Use the Layers panel to trace resolution order.
+Use the DevTools Layers panel to trace resolution order.

 4. Cross-Reference Hydration Outputs: Compare server-rendered HTML with client-computed styles to eliminate SSR mismatches.
-When evaluating persistence requirements, contrast this CSS-native approach with traditional Runtime Theme Switching to quantify bundle size reductions and TTI improvements.

 // Playwright CI Validation Snippet